senckađ

 “We invented a sport called ‘shaking’, where people run around the city and shake things or other people,” explains Jessi.
 “We shot a fake video of two shakers running through Munich.
 Very little budget, no clue, but and experienced DP and good gut feeling about directing and the visuals we wanted to create, I guess, is what made the project viral.”

-And viral it was – sports magazines wanted to write about the new trending sport, shakers in other cities started shaking as well.
-The project won awards and suddenly, as Max puts it, “we found ourselves with dozens of clients and agency people behind our backs.
+And viral it was – sports magazines wanted to write about the new trending sport, shakers in other cities started shaking as well, with the project winning a string of awards.

 “After we had won lots of awards, we kept going.
 I’m very grateful for this chance and think it was a key for our development.”